Comparisons11 min read

 Integrations & Extra Tools

-Neither VPN has deep third-party integrations in the traditional sense — we're not talking Zapier hooks or API access here.
-(Side note: a VPN with a proper Zapier integration would be genuinely wild, and I'm not sure if that's a good idea or a terrible one.)
-Both offer router support, browser extensions for Chrome and Firefox, and smart TV apps.
+Neither VPN has deep third-party integrations in the traditional sense — we're not talking Zapier hooks or API access.
+(That would honestly be wild, though I'm genuinely unsure if it's brilliant or terrible.)
+Both support routers, offer browser extensions for Chrome and Firefox, and have smart TV apps.

-Where Surfshark pulls away is the broader ecosystem.
-Surfshark One adds antivirus, a private search engine, and breach alerts in one bundle.
-That's a legitimate suite worth considering.
-CyberGhost's extras — NoSpy servers and dedicated IP add-ons — are solid, but there's no equivalent all-in-one package.
+Where Surfshark pulls away is the bigger ecosystem.
+Surfshark One bundles antivirus, a private search engine, and breach alerts together.
+That's a legitimate package worth weighing.
+CyberGhost's extras — NoSpy servers and dedicated IP add-ons — are solid, but there's no equivalent bundled option.

 Winner: Surfshark